-Fresno County Fire Protection District: This application shall comply with California Code of Regulation Title 24 - Fire Code.
-Prior to receiving conditions of approval from the Fresno County Fire Protection District (FCFPD), the Applicant must submit construction plans to the County of Fresno Public Works and Planning for review.
-This development shall annex to Community Facilities District No. 2010-01 of FCFPD and will be subject to the requirements of the current Fire Code and Building Code when a building permit or certificate of occupancy is sought.
-Requirements for this project may include, but are not limited to: water flow requirements, water storage requirements, fire pumps, road access, Public Resources Code 4290, fire hydrants, fire sprinklers systems, fire alarm systems, premises identification, and Title 15.60 County Ordinance.
+Fresno County Fire Protection District: This project shall comply with California Code of Regulations Title 24 - Fire Code.
+Prior to receiving Fresno County Fire Protection District (FCFPD) conditions of approval for this project, the applicant/developer must submit construction plans to the County of Fresno Public Works and Planning for review.
+It is the Applicant/Developer's responsibility to deliver a minimum of three sets of plants to the FCFPD.

+This project shall annex to Community Facilities District No. 2010-01 of the Fresno County Fire Protection District.
+The project also will be subject to the requirement of the current Fire Code and Building code when a building permit or certificate of occupancy is sought.
+Requirements for this project may include, but are not limited to water flow requirements, water storage requirements, fire pumps, road access, Public Resources Code 4290, fire hydrants, fire sprinklers system, fire alarm systems, premises identification, and title 15.60 County Ordinance.